 4. Make your iGEM project useful to science and humankind

 Utility is just as important as innovation at iGEM.
 Show judges how your project could be helpful to your peers, the field, and humankind.
 Would other teams at iGEM benefit from your work?
-What humanitarian needs does it fulfill?
+What real-world needs does it fulfill?
 Be prepared to defend how your work could help others.
-Dr. Tapscott recommended having 2-3 examples to share or going further by reaching out to potential beneficiaries to get their input and including that feedback in your presentation.
+Consider having a few examples to share or going further by reaching out to potential beneficiaries to get their input and include that feedback in your presentation.

 5. Let your iGEM project show that you care

 Passion burns bright at iGEM, and the judges notice.
 Choose something that motivates and excites everyone on the team.
-It shouldn’t feel like an assignment, Dr. Tapscott explained; it should be fun.
-“Judges can see the excitement and know when it is there.
-It comes through in your presentation and the way you answer questions with more optimism,” he said.
+It shouldn’t feel like an assignment; it should be fun.
+From a judge’s perspective, they can see the excitement and know when it is there.
+It comes through in your presentation and the way you answer questions with more optimism.

-Addressing a trending topic which is hot in science right now can help elevate a project, but it might require more background work, according to Dr. Tapscott.
-Teams must understand the “whys” of their project, which means devoting time to understanding the issues and implications surrounding their work.
+Although addressing a trending topic may be a way to elevate a project, it might require more background work.
+Teams should consider and understand the “whys” of their project, which means devoting time to understanding the issues and implications surrounding their work.

 6. Know your data

-Verify every detail and know your data inside and out, urged Dr. Tapscott.
+Verify every detail and know your data inside and out.
 Judges sign up for specific categories because they have a personal or professional interest in them.
 Anticipate expressed expertise in your topic.
-Judges will ask questions, not only to see if you have an iron-clad case of your hypothesis but out of genuine curiosity and excitement of the subject matter.
+Judges will ask questions, not only to see if you have an iron-clad case of your hypothesis, but also out of genuine curiosity and excitement for the subject matter.
 If you get stumped by a tricky or tangential question, don’t offer up, “I don’t know,” and move on.
-Try to acknowledge the question with as much information as you can comfortably provide and outline possible next steps that could include the questioner’s area of interest
+Try to acknowledge the question with as much information as you can comfortably provide and outline possible next steps that could include the questioner’s area of interest.

 7. Be humble and honest

-“Judges are not trying to convince you that you are wrong.
-They are trying to figure out if you have met the requirements in the scoring rubric,” said Dr. Tapscott.
-Never try to fake your way through something.
+The judges are not trying to convince you that you are wrong.
+They are trying to figure out if you have met the requirements in the scoring rubric.
+Never try to fake your way through a line of questioning.
 Acknowledge the project shortcomings.
-“A lot of times in science, you fail to meet initial expectations or goals,” said Dr. Tapscott.
-“You just have to acknowledge what you did instead and provide an explanation.”
+Many times, in science, you fail to meet initial expectations or goals; however, you just have to acknowledge what you did instead and provide an explanation.

 Overall, participants should recognize that iGEM is an introduction to the scrutiny of peer-reviewed science.
-A rigorous review of your project is practice for what you can expect when trying to get published.
-The ability to anticipate and respond to peer review is an essential skill for scientists and yet another way that iGEM helps prepare participants for a successful career in synthetic biology.
+A rigorous analysis of your project is practice for what you can expect when trying to get published.
+The ability to anticipate and respond to peer feedback is an essential skill for scientists and yet another way that iGEM helps prepare participants for successful careers in synthetic biology.